RazorOp/razorops-web/_newsletter/razorops-cicd-newsletter-61.md

 ![Logo](/images/newsletter/Razorops%20native%20container%20logo.jpg)

 PS- We publish this newsletters every week,  Subscribe and share with your friends.
 We hope this newsletter has provided valuable information.
-Follow RazorOps Linkedin Page **[Razorops, Inc.](https://www.linkedin.com/company/razorops/)**
+Follow RazorOps Linkedin Page <a href="https://www.linkedin.com/company/razorops/" target=_blank style="text-decoration: none"> **Razorops, Inc.**</a>